jasonl99/card_game/README.md

 # card_game

-This is a demo app for [lattice-core](https://github.com/jasonl99/lattice-core) which is a framework for crystal that is still very much in the proof-of-concept stage.
+This is a demo app for [lattice-core](https://github.com/jasonl99/lattice-core) which is a framework for crystal I'm working on that is still very much in the proof-of-concept stage.
 The intent is to really show how powerful a WebSocket-first framework can be.
-Kemal serves as an excellent base framework, and crystal's ruby-like syntax with native speed brings everything together.
+Kemal serves as an excellent base, and crystal's ruby-like syntax with native speed brings everything together.

-If you haven't spent some time investigation [crystal](crystal-lang.org), you're doing yourself a disservice.
+If you haven't spent some time investigation [crystal](crystal-lang.org), please take a look.
 It is an _amazing_ language with an excellent library.

 ## Installation